 You can add a payment schedule in two different ways:

-- Go to Settings > Pricing & Booking > Payments & Taxes and click the "New Payment Schedule" button.
-This will create a template payment schedule that you can use over-and-over again.
+Go to Settings > Pricing > Payments Schedules and click the "+" button.
+This will create a template payment schedule that you can use over and over again.

 When adding/editing a payment schedule, click the "Add Payment" button to add a payment in the payment schedule, and click the "How Much" button to edit how much that payment is for, and click the "When" button to specify when that payment will be due.